jD91mZM2/xidlehook/README.md

 cargo install xidlehook
 ```

+**Xidlehook with the default settings requires libXScrnSaver (or libxss) and
+libpulseaudio.
+On debian/ubuntu, don't forget to install the `-dev` versions,
+also.**

 It's also available on Nix and the [AUR (not officially maintained)](https://aur.archlinux.org/packages/xidlehook/).

 Or if you want to clone it manually: